erdemkeren/laravel-otp/README.md

 Available built-in options: string, numeric and numeric-no-0.
 default: string

-**table**: The name of the table to be used to store the temporary access tokens.
+**table**: The name of the table to be used to store the otp tokens.

-default: temporary_access_tokens
+default: otp_tokens

 **expiry_time**: The expiry time of the tokens in minutes.